CodeYourFuture/syllabus/docs/fundamentals/week-1/session.md

 ### Exercise (60 minutes)

+The last thing we will do today is ship some code, because you we expect you to ship very often at CYF.

+You don’t have your shop project yet, so let’s ship your personal home page.
 In ITD you built a Personal Home Page to complete the course.
 Now we’ll ship it to become a “real” website!
 When developers talk about shipping or deployment they mean turning the version that they’re developing into something that users can access.

 :::info Exercise
 You’ll export your page to a folder on your computer, upload it to Github, and deploy it to Netlify.